Cranberry Orange Pecan Scottish Shortbread

 Freehand Shaping

 Traditionally, Scottish shortbread can be make without a cookie cutter and freehand, in either biscuit ‘fingers’ or Petticoat Tail triangles, (see Photo 7 above).
 For the Petticoat Tails, form about of the shortbread dough into a flat disk, 1- cm ( “) deep, and about 10cm (4″) in diameter.
-Divide into 6 triangles, ‘dock’ the surface with a fork, and form a crimp at the edges, by squeezing the biscuit dough between your thumb and index finger, like in Photo 7 above.
+Divide into 6 triangles, ‘dock’ the surface with a fork, and form a crimp at the edges, by squeezing the biscuit dough between your thumb and index finger, like in Photo 7.

 For shortbread fingers, form the dough into a rough rectangle by hand & without a rolling pin, with a depth of 1- cm (“).
-Then use a knife to trim the edges straight, and cut fingers about 1½ cm (“) by 6¼ cm (2½” ). *Cut slightly thinner than you want as they will puff up a little on baking.
-Roll up the scraps of dough and form more biscuit fingers or other shapes.
-With cranberry & nut inclusions, cutting can be a bit more difficult & you might have to go over some of the cuts.
-See Photo 8 below of the classic Scottish shortbread recipe cut into fingers.
+Then use a knife to trim the edges straight & cut fingers about 1½ cm (“) by 6¼ cm (2½” ).

 *Tip For Neat Biscuits – after cutting the biscuit fingers, use 2 knives to straighten the sides to make cleaner, sharper edges & sides.
 Turn the shortbread fingers over, place on the cookie tray, chill for 30 minutes, then turn them over and continue chilling for another 30 minutes before the baking time.